Unhooking from Thoughts

 Maybe it was front and center the entire time.
 Maybe you were able to force some thoughts to the front of your mind, but the pink elephant kept interrupting.
 Maybe you had a voice in the back of your mind repeating, “Don’t think about a pink elephant.”

-If we had control over the thoughts that pop into our minds, anxiety wouldn’t exist.
-And therapists wouldn’t exist.
+If we had full control, anxiety wouldn’t be such a challenge.
 We would simply choose not to place a problem thought into our mind.
 Problem solved.

 We can’t force thoughts out of our mind.
 The more we do, the more it’s reinforced, and the louder it gets.